chitsuenchan/Flash-Chat-App/README.md

 - [Execution](#execution)

 ## Introduction <a name="introduction"></a>
-An iOS app displaying a range of Landmarks with details and geographical information.
-Users can also favourite landmarks and filter a scrollable list of Landmarks to just their favourites.
+Mobile full stack WhatsApp copy app where users can register, login and message each other in a chatroom.
+Messages are stored in Google Firebase.

 ## Motivation <a name="motivation"></a>
-This is a personal learning project aimed to teach me the tools and technology needed to build an iOS application.
-As later I would like to deploy an iOS application to the Apple app store.
+This is a personal learning project aimed to teach me the Table View.
+Table Views are used everywhere from the Mail app to Messages app.
+It's a crucial part of every iOS app.
+Thus, I want to get to grips with Table Views, creating custom cells, and making my own cloud-based backend database.

 ## Technology Used <a name="technologyUsed"></a>
 <table>